programmfabrik/easydb-documentation/content/sysadmin/installation/_index.en.md

 This is the installation under Debian and Ubuntu.
 For Red Hat Enterprise Linux (RHEL) see [here](redhat).

+> Tested only with Debian 10 ("buster") and only using bash as the shell for commands.
+With other Linux variants and shells please keep your eyes open for small adjustments.

 ## Download the easydb software to your server {#download}

 You will receive from us the username, password and the name of your "solution".
 Here is an example: